lunarmodules/lua-compat-5.3/README.md

 When run under Lua 5.3, this module does nothing.

-Wehn run under Lua 5.2 or 5.1, it replaces some of your standard functions and adds new ondes to bring your environment closer to that of Lua 5.3.
+When run under Lua 5.2 or 5.1, it replaces some of your standard functions and adds new ones to bring your environment closer to that of Lua 5.3.
 It also loads the backported `utf8` module automatically, and tries to use [Roberto's struct library][1].